abogdanova/SwarmGE/README.md

 ##Max Tree Depth

 By default there are no limits to the maximum depth a derivation tree can take.
-This can lead to genetic bloat, dramaticaly slowing down the overall evolutionary process.
+This can lead to genetic bloat, dramatically slowing down the overall evolutionary process.
 One way to prevent this is to specify a global maximum tree depth with the argument:

     --max_tree_depth [INT]